-You're a parent of a child who attends a local primary school.
+You're on your way to class after recess when you notice another student, who you don't know well, engaging with a teacher in the playground.

-You arrive to the school one morning to drop your child off and notice another student engaging with a teacher in the playground.
 As you walk past, you hear the teacher using offensive language and can see the student is distressed.
-The student is a close friend of your child's, and the teacher is a popular and well-respected staff member at the school.

-You understand that you have an obligation to tell someone about this, but you feel uncomfortable about the allegation and you're unsure how to go about it.
+The teacher is a popular and well-respected staff member at the school.
+You think you need to tell someone about this, but you feel uncomfortable and you're unsure how to go about it.

-- What do you do? - What if it wasn't a teacher using offensive language, but another parent?
+- · What do you do? - What if it wasn't a teacher using offensive language, but another student or a parent?
 What if it was a non-teaching staff member at the school? - What would you do if you reported the incident to the school, but you didn't believe the school was handling the incident correctly? - Would you react differently if the incident involved physical violence, rather than verbal conduct?